Blaina Iron Works.

 In the 1850s Mr Frederick Levick was in partnership with Mr George Shaw Munn; Mr Robert Cruttwell; Mr Robert Allies; Mr John Stothert; Mr Henry Stothert; and Mr George Shaw: In 1855 their partnership was dissolved though Mr Levick and Mr Robert Cruttwell carried on together as Levick & Cruttwell.

 Mr Frederick Levick, in partnership with various other engineers made great strides in the advancement of iron and coal producing at Blaina.

 In December 1853 Mr Levick with Mr Joseph Fieldhouse submitted an invention of improvements in machinery for raising coal and minerals from collieries and mines.

 In June 1855 five Pit Women from Blaina – Misses Ann Evans, Elizabeth Morgan, Margaret Jones, Ann Lane and M. A. Stiley were working filling drams and were accused by the Blaina and Cwm Celyn Iron Company of putting in waste to make up the weight, Mr Frederick Levick the Manager of the works gave the five women a second chance, though if the penalty was enforced, it would have seen the women receive a 3 month prison sentence with hard labour.

-In 1855 Levick & Simpson took over the Management of the Coalbrookvale Works.
+In 1855 Messrs Levick & Simpson took over the management of the Coalbrookvale Works.

 In 1858 Mr Frederick Levick took full control of the works along with his son-in-law Mr Robert Simpson, their partnership became known as Levick & Simpson.